usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Wide Awake_, by Mechatok
+- _History Will Absolve Me_, by billy woods
+- _Easy Lover_, by Martin Miller
 - _Friend_, by james K
 - _GUSH_, by Kaitlyn Aurelia Smith
 - _wishful thinking_, by Duval Timothy